Influence of atomic modeling on electron capture and shaking processes: Results

 \subsection{Binding energies}

-Binding energies of the inner subshells of the atoms considered in this work are given in Table \ref{tab:bind_ener} for Kotochigova and KLI models, and are compared to experimental values taken in [\onlinecite{Sevier79},\onlinecite{Bearden67}].
-It is clear that KLI energies are much more accurate, which validates the approach developed to correct for the asymptotic behavior of the effective potential and to obtain accurate binding energies for the inner subshells.
+Binding energies of the inner subshells of the atoms considered in the present work are given in Table \ref{tab:bind_ener} for Kotochigova \cite{Kot97,NIST09}, KLI and MCDF models.
+They are compared with experimental values taken in Refs. \cite{Sevier79,Bearden67}.
+One must point out that MCDF energies for \rn{37}{Ar}, \rn{41}{Ca} and \rn{109}{Cd} have been computed in single configuration, without the inclusion of electron correlations.
+For \rn{7}{Be}, the binding energies obtained in the MCDF framework and including correlations (see explanations in \ref{sec:MCDF}) are also given in Table \ref{tab:bind_ener}.
+It is clear that KLI energies are much more accurate, which validates the approach developed to correct for the asymptotic behavior of the effective potential and to obtain accurate binding energies for the inner subshells.\\